Highlights from the Ratings and Financial Report for Mondelez International Inc. (MDLZ)

 Morgan Stanley gave a rating of “Overweight” to MDLZ, setting the target price at $69 in the report published on September 21st of the previous year.

-During the last 5 trading sessions, MDLZ rose by +0.50%, which changed the moving average for the period of 200-days by +7.47% in comparison to the 20-day moving average, which settled at $66.86.
-In addition, Mondelez International Inc. saw 0.24% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MDLZ fell by -0.79%, which changed the moving average for the period of 200-days by +4.95% in comparison to the 20-day moving average, which settled at $66.65.
+In addition, Mondelez International Inc. saw -1.25% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MDLZ starting from Gruber Vinzenz P., who sale 15,000 shares at the price of $63.30 back on Dec 14.
-After this action, Gruber Vinzenz P. now owns 107,233 shares of Mondelez International Inc., valued at $949,500 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MDLZ starting from Brusadelli Maurizio, who sale 26,500 shares at the price of $65.09 back on Feb 25.
+After this action, Brusadelli Maurizio now owns 169,655 shares of Mondelez International Inc., valued at $1,724,885 using the latest closing price.

-Reynolds Fredric G, the Director of Mondelez International Inc., sale 90,000 shares at $63.29 during a trade that took place back on Dec 14, which means that Reynolds Fredric G is holding 62,848 shares at $5,696,415 based on the most recent closing price.

 Stock Fundamentals for MDLZ